emiruz/adventofcode2022/README.md

 * Day 19: It takes 3m40sec to run when compiled, but it can be made much faster by adding more pruning heuristics.

+* Day 21: More LOC than I wanted, because using algebraic types can require a lot of pattern matching.

 ## To do